 The second way is with Weighted Call Distribution, in which calls are distributed among locations using assigned percentages.
 For instance, one location may receive 20% of incoming calls, one may receive 50%, and a third may receive 30%.
 This method is most effective for businesses whose multiple locations may have varying staffing resources, causing some sites to be better equipped to handle more incoming calls than others.

-Exchange routing sends callers to a specific ring-to number, based on their phone number’s area code and exchange.
-This method allows for specific territories to be routed to specific locations, and helps control the market area.
+Exchange routing sends callers to a specific ring-to-number, based on their phone number’s area code and exchange.
+This method allows for specific territories to be routed to specific locations and helps control the market area.
 With closest location routing, calls are routed to the business location closest to the caller within a customized radius, again based on area code and exchange.

-Callers can receive even more options with enhanced closest location routing, where an automated menu presents the caller with up to 4 four locations within a 25 mile radius.
+Callers can receive even more options with enhanced closest location routing, where an automated menu presents the caller with up to 4 four locations within a 25-mile radius.
 This makes it easier for the caller to find the location that works best for them; it also helps guarantee more business for that location.

 However, routing calls based on phone numbers alone may not always be the best option for a business, particularly a franchise with locations across numerous states.
-For instance, when someone dials a company number from their cell phone, routing sees detects a Houston area code, and routes the caller to a company location in Houston.
+For instance, when someone dials a company number from their cell phone, routing sees detects a Houston area code and routes the caller to a company located in Houston.
 But what if the caller has a Houston phone number, but is currently living in Los Angeles?

 Another geo-based routing option is zip code routing, where callers use their current zip code to locate the nearest company site.
 This option can be programmed to be effective with or without a caller entry of the zip code.
 These routing applications ensure callers always reach the right destinations.